-- 1. The portion of a massage establishment in which a massage is provided, and any waiting room and hallway leading to that area, must be in a clean and sanitary condition at all times.
-This subsection does not apply when the massage is provided to a person in the person's own home, or when the massage is provided as a public demonstration in a location other than the massage therapist's usual establishment. - 2.
-If the massage establishment is also the residence of the massage therapist providing the massage, the massage may not be provided in a bedroom, the room must be set up as a professional setting. - 3.
-Any mirrors or windows in the massage establishment will be located and covered in a manner to maintain the privacy of the person receiving the massage at all times during the massage and while the client is dressing and undressing. - 4.
-A therapist must provide draping and treatment in a way that ensures the personal safety, comfort, and privacy of the client. - The therapist is responsible for maintaining all equipment and supplies in good working order and in accordance with any manufacturer instruction. - It is unlawful for a massage therapist to provide alcohol to a client in the portion of a massage establishment in which a massage is provided.
+- The portion of a massage establishment in which a massage is provided, and any waiting room and hallway leading to that area, must be in a clean and sanitary condition at all times.
+This subsection does not apply when the massage is provided to a person in the person's in a client's own home, or when the massage is provided as a public demonstration in a location other than the massage therapist's usual establishment. - If the massage establishment is also the residence of the massage therapist providing the massage, the room must be set up as a professional setting and maintained in a clean and sanitary condition when it is being used for massage purposes. - Any mirrors orand windows in the massage establishment will be located positioned and or covered in a manner to maintain the privacy of the person receiving the massage at all times during the massage and while the client is dressing and undressing. - 4.
+A therapist must provide draping and treatment in a way that ensures the personal safety, comfort, and privacy of the client. - 5.
+The therapist is responsible for maintaining all equipment and supplies in good working order and in accordance with any manufacturer's instruction. - 6.
+It is unlawful for a massage therapist to provide alcohol to a client in the portion of a massage establishment in which a massage is provided.